palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

        			// 0x6220 converts to PI in GUI OBCI.auxData[0] = OBCI.auxData[1] = OBCI.auxData[2] = 0x6220;
-        		addAuxToSD = true;           // add Aux Data to the SD card if it's there }
+        		addAuxToSD = true;           // add Aux Data to the SD card if it's there state = !state;		// toggle the state variable digitalWrite(LED,state);	// toggle the LED for user useability }
 		lastTriggerValue = triggerValue; // keep track of the changes }

     	// do other stuff
     	}

+Have fun, be safe, and, as always, we're [here to help](http://openbci.com/index.php/forum/)